yagmurbali/EDA_Project/README.md

 # Exploratory Data Analysis (EDA) Project
 I completed this project **after the first week** at Istanbul Data Science Academy.
+* You can read the story behind this project [here](https://medium.com/@yagmurbali/dunyamizi-bes-yil-sonra-nerede-goruyorsunuz-4e853f06b79c)

 ### Datasets are transferred from the websites below:
 * Trends in Atmosphered CO2 - https://datahub.io/core/co2-ppm